kmckiern/scripts/README.md

-This script calculates the deuterium order parameter as a function of time for the acyl chains of a lipid bilayer given an index file and Gromacs membrane trajectory file.
+This will be for version control of parsing and analysis scripts.